privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 encrypted using [HPKE] with the encapsulation performed similarly to [Section 4.3](https://www.rfc-editor.org/rfc/rfc9458#section-4.3) of {{OHTTP}}.
-Details on how to acquire [HPKE] keys are out of scope for this document, however we assume they will be provided by the browser as a [Key Configuration](https://www.rfc-editor.org/rfc/rfc9458#name-key-configuration) and are required inputs to the context formation ({{context}}) and encapsulation ({{encapsulation}}) processes.
+Details on how to acquire [HPKE] keys are out of scope for this document, however we assume they will be provided by the client as a [Key Configuration](https://www.rfc-editor.org/rfc/rfc9458#name-key-configuration) and are required inputs to the context formation ({{context}}) and encapsulation ({{encapsulation}}) processes.